-All staff should make themselves conversant with all relevant risk assessments and the Health and Safety policy for Hardwick Primary School.
+All staff should make themselves conversant with all relevant risk assessments and the Health and Safety policy for (school).
 Where appropriate reminders will be given to children about potential hazards and risks involved during activities they are undertaking.
-It is the responsibility of teachers to teach the safe use of tools and equipment and insist on good practice and follow proper procedures for activities, safety and hygiene.
+It is the responsibility of teachers to teach the safe use of (tools and) equipment and insist on good practice and follow proper procedures for activities (safety and hygiene).
 Before attending any visits or inviting visitors into school to support the learning, staff will ensure all necessary risk assessments and safeguarding procedures have been completed.